node-red-contrib-iobroker 1.0.0

 ⚠️ Important Limitations with Alternative Adapters:

-• WS ioB log node does not work with WebSocket or Web adapters (requires Admin adapter)
+• WS ioB log node does not work with WebSocket or Web adapter (requires Admin adapter)

 ⚠️ Important Notes